reframejs/reframe/docs/overview.template.md

   is the state-of-the-art tool to do so.
 - **WebAssembly**
   <br/>
-  WebAssembly is immensely promising and Reframe, being based on JavaScript and Node.js, embraces the WebAssembly future.
+  WebAssembly is immensely promising and Reframe, being based on JavaScript, embraces the WebAssembly future.

 ###### Performance